bahamas10/basher/README.md

 ### Install Basher

-Run the following commands to install `basher`.
+Run the following commands as `root` or a user with escalated privileges to install `basher`.
 Change the path as appropriate for your environment.

-**Note:** `sudo` or escalated privileges may be required.
+**Note:** If you have forked this repo, or have your own repo, substitute your `git` url into the command below.

     curl https://raw.githubusercontent.com/bahamas10/basher/master/basher -o /opt/local/bin/basher
     chmod +x /opt/local/bin/basher

-...and it's installed.

-### Install Plugins

-The next step is to clone down the template `basher-repo` (found here https://github.com/bahamas10/basher-repo) by running the following command below.
-This repo contains the plugins (scripts) that are available for use by `basher`.

-**Note:** If you have forked this repo, or have your own repo, substitute your `git` url into the command below.

     git clone https://github.com/bahamas10/basher-repo /var/basher
+    echo 'BASHER_DIR=/var/basher' > /etc/basher.conf

+... and it's installed

 The final step is to create a basic configuration file that tells `basher` that the repo is installed to `/var/basher`.
 If you skip this step, you will need to pass the directory into `basher` with `-d /var/basher`.

-    echo 'BASHER_DIR=/var/basher' > /etc/basher.conf

-Again, escalated privileges may be required for this step.

 Lastly, test out `basher` by running the `test` plugin.